-I only want to apply for a Monterey Insitute Merit Scholarship.
+I only want to apply for a MIIS Merit Scholarship.
 Should I complete the FAFSA application?

 You do not need to complete the FAFSA application to apply for our merit scholarships.
 However, need-based scholarships from outside sources may require you to submit the FAFSA.

 If I haven't completed my taxes, can I complete the FAFSA application?

 Yes, you may estimate income and tax information on the FAFSA application, and we will issue you an estimated financial aid award letter.
 You must then update the FAFSA with accurate tax information before we finalize your award letter.
 Please consult these directions for more details about the process.